emb417/metaforiq-node/README.md

 ### Wish List

-1. wish list of keywords hard-coded in server.js and written to the db
+1. manage wish list of keywords through these endpoints
+    * `/wish-list`
+    * `/add-to-wish-list/:keywords`
+    * `/remove-from-wish-list/:keywords`
-1. responses from scraping will be filtered by the wish list keyword is the item titles contain the keywords
+1. responses from scraping will be filtered by the wish list keyword(s) in the item titles

 ### Scheduled Runs